Kiszuriwalilibori/perfectcolors/README.md

 2. Navigation in general, one can say it is too nested.
 Yeah, it might be simplier but wanted to make full use of Layout/Outlet features.

+3. Navigation might look cumbersome but tried to cover most cases of user's input in browser navbar

-3. Styling: While generally do not like MUI here took opportunity to use exclusively MUI (and what base React out-of-box styles are), just to gain some experience.
+4. Styling: While generally do not like MUI here took opportunity to use exclusively MUI (and what base React out-of-box styles are), just to gain some experience.
 Besides, styling is rather minimalistic by definition (or my idea of design);

-4.